VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Abstract

 \section{Abstract}

-This paper proposes a multimodal emotion recognition system, VIsual Spoken Textual Additive Net (VISTA Net), to classify the emotions reflected by a multimodal input containing image, speech, and text into discrete classes.
-A new interpretability technique, K-Average Additive exPlanation (KAAP), has also been developed to identify the important visual, spoken, and textual features leading to predicting a particular emotion class.
-The VISTA Net fuses the information from image, speech \& text modalities using a hybrid of early and late fusion.
-It automatically adjusts the weights of their intermediate outputs while computing the weighted average without human intervention.
+This paper proposes a multimodal emotion recognition system, VIsual Spoken Textual Additive Net (VISTANet), to classify emotions reflected by input containing image, speech, and text into discrete classes.
+A new interpretability technique, K-Average Additive exPlanation (KAAP), has been developed that identifies important visual, spoken, and textual features leading to predicting a particular emotion class.
+The VISTANet fuses information from image, speech, and text modalities using a hybrid of intermediate and late fusion.
+It automatically adjusts the weights of their intermediate outputs while computing the weighted average.
 The KAAP technique computes the contribution of each modality and corresponding features toward predicting a particular emotion class.
-To mitigate the insufficiency of multimodal emotion datasets labeled with discrete emotion classes, we have constructed a large-scale IIT-R MMEmoRec dataset consisting of real-life images, corresponding speech \& text, and emotion labels (`angry,' `happy,' `hate,' and `sad.').
-The VISTA Net has resulted in 95.99\% emotion recognition accuracy on considering image, speech, and text modalities, which is better than the performance on considering the inputs of any one or two modalities.
+To mitigate the insufficiency of multimodal emotion datasets labelled with discrete emotion classes, we have constructed the IIT-R MMEmoRec dataset consisting of images, corresponding speech and text, and emotion labels (`angry,' `happy,' `hate,' and `sad').
+The VISTANet has resulted in an overall emotion recognition accuracy of 80.11\% on the IIT-R MMEmoRec dataset using visual, spoken, and textual modalities, outperforming single or dual-modality configurations.
+The code and data can be accessed at \href{https://github.com/MIntelligence-Group/MMEmoRec}{\underline{github.com/MIntelligence-Group/MMEmoRec}}.